stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 This solution is another proof of how higher order functions allow us to reduce code duplication.
-However, the need to explicitly pass the comparison function all the time can get tedious as well.
+However, the need to explicitly pass around the comparison function all the time can get tedious as well.
 It would be nice, if we could teach Idris to come up with such a function on its own.